jib5549/Unit-2-Project/README.md

 <h2 style="font-style: italic; font-size: 30px">Getting Started:</h2>

    <ol>
+    <li>We are going to start by opening our Git Bash or Terminal depending on what system you have.
+I personally have a Windows so I will open Bash but the commands should work relatively the same.</li>
     <li>Before we start cloning, we have to decide where we want to clone the API to.
 To help you better understand, I will create a new directory with 'mkdir clone' and that will generate a brand new directory. </br>
     <img src="https://i.imgur.com/fPoXqI3.png"> </br>
     Then, cd (change directory) into it by 'cd clone' so we are in the correct location for cloning.